 If you are planning to file for bankruptcy or you are judgment-proof, you should not contact your creditors.
 Being judgement proof is when you have no income or assets that your creditors can take from you.
 In any other circumstances, you should contact your creditors as it’s really in your best interest.
 When you call them, you can try to work something out or get a payment plan together.
 You might even get a chance to explain a few late payments and not be penalized for missing them.

 Deal with secured debts first

 When looking at the bills while trying to get out of debt, determine which debts are secured and give them priority over unsecured debts.
 Secured debts are the ones where the creditor has a lien on your property.
 Unsecured debts are not tied to any of your property.

 In other words, if you don’t pay your secured debt, you can lose some of your property like your home or car.
-Examples of secured debt include your mortgage and your car loans.
+Examples of secured debt include your mortgage and your possible car title loans.
 You should deal with those debts as the first step to managing your debt to make sure you keep your property.
 Worry about unsecured debts later as there is no property at risk.
 If you are already facing a foreclosure or repossession, consider talking with a lawyer to help you avoid foreclosure if possible.

 Consider filing for bankruptcy

 Filing for Chapter 7 or Chapter 13 Bankruptcy can help you get out of debt and eventually allow you to start over.
 Chapter 7 Bankruptcy may only apply for certain situations depending on your income and debt amount.
 However, if you are eligible to apply for it, you can discharge a good amount of your debts and get back on track.
 Liquidating some of your assets will be involved in order to repay as much of your debts as possible.
 You should always work with a bankruptcy attorney to determine if this is a good option for you.